 In this way for Jones and the Temple residents, the final ‘white night’ was not an acceptance of defeat, but, rather a revolutionary act that sought, ‘through a single, transcendent, superhuman act’, to transcend a subhuman death at the hands of their enemies (Chidester, 1988:133).
 According to Jones, all was lost; the congressman had been murdered, the GDF were on their way to torture and kill them, and there was no possibility of escape.
 An act of revolutionary suicide was thus the only way in which they could salvage some degree of dignity in death; as Jones is heard to ask rhetorically towards the end of the suicide tape, ‘Are we black, proud, and Socialist, or what are we?’ (quoted in Maaga, 1998:163).
 Revolutionary suicide was also a way in which, as with the airstrip murders, the community could have their revenge against the Concerned Relatives, who, Jones claimed, would be left with ‘nobody else to hate’ (quoted in Maaga, 1998:153).
 It would also, again like the airstrip murders, metaphorically snatch victory from their opponents by shutting them out through death.

-Chidester, D. (1988) Salvation and Suicide: An Interpretation of Jim Jones, the Peoples Temple, and Jonestown.
-Bloomington, Indiana: Indiana University Press.
+Chidester, D. (1988) Salvation and Suicide: An Interpretation of Jim Jones, the Peoples Temple and Jonestown.
+Bloomington, Indiana: University of Indiana Press.

 Hall, J.R.
 (1989) Gone from the Promised Land: Jonestown in American Cultural History.
 London: Transaction Publishers.